kristindong/Capstone_Project/README.md

 ## Data

+### Source and Description

-Our data set is composed of over 200 key financial indicators typically found in annual the 10-k fillings from roughly 4000 companies for the years 2014 - 2018.
-Though voluminous, the data set in neither complete (there are some null values) nor perfect (there are some suspicious outliers) and will require some cleaning.
-We sourced our data from [Kaggle's repository](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018)
+The data was sourced from Kaggle's data repository [Kaggle's repository](https://www.kaggle.com/datasets/cnic92/200-financial-indicators-of-us-stocks-20142018).
+The full data set consisted of four files containing over 200 key financial indicators typically found in annual 10-k fillings from roughly 4000 companies for the years 2014 - 2018.
+In addition to the financial indicators, the data contained price variance variable, defined as the percentage change in the stock's price over the calendar year), and a class variable with the label "1" if the price increased and "0" otherwise.
+For this analysis we focused only on the 2018 data set.

+### Data Exploration

+During preliminary data exploration, it was apparent that the data contained null values and suspicious values (for example, values falling outside of expected range).
+In addition, there were redundant variables (multiple columns of the same variable) and many variables that had some overlapping (for example, gross profit and net profit).

-As there are over 200 indicators in the original data set, many of which are redundant or overlap, we selected a subset of indicators that are considered to be most relevant for our model:
+To make data processing and model training more efficient, we selected and kept only a subset of variables that are commonly considered to be most indicative of company performance.
+The following variables were kept in the data:

 1. Gross Profit Margin = (Revenue - Cost of Sales) / Revenue * 100
 2. Net Profit Margin = Net Profit / Revenue * 100